joost-morsink/FF-admin-module/doc/arch/database.md

 We also would like to record rollback data in case events arrive in case monotonicity is not respected.
 This will be recorded in a separate table.
+This part can be postponed to a later stage.

 ### Main model